invinciblejha/kaggle/heritage/captains.log.md

 -----------
 *  1 = Myocardial infarction.
 *  3 = Arthropathies and spine disorders
 * 12 = Gastrointestinal hemorrhage; miscellaneous disorders of stomach and duodenum; diverticulitis; abdominal symptoms, nausea with vomiting; blood in stool
 * 34 = Pregnancy
 * 28 = All other neurologic problems and mental disorders (other than drug overdoses); senility.
 * 27 = External causes of injury; remaining supplemental classification of factors influencing  health status and contact with health services.
+*  5 = chemotherapy encounters where cancer not specified